THE HOUSE ON THE BORDERLAND

 Blowing Dust in the House of Incest"

-Three hundred copies of this edition of 350 are signed by Alan Moore, John Coulthart, and Iain Sinclair.
-Each copy of the book will also include an CD of original music, composed and performed by multi-instrumentalist Jon Mueller (Volcano Choir, Death Blues) especially for this reissue.
+Three hundred copies of the limited edition hardback were signed by Alan Moore, John Coulthart, and Iain Sinclair.
+Each copy of the hardback included a CD of original music, composed and performed by multi-instrumentalist Jon Mueller (Volcano Choir, Death Blues) especially for this reissue.

 I. From That Strange Source of Light

 III.
 Then a Door Opened Somewhere Ahead